Travelling to Sydney

 - Where can I can go for help with my English?

 The English Language Centre offers courses (at a fee) to help you improve your English.
-There are free New Conversation Groups designed to help you practice spoken English and StudyWISE is a free online resource designed to help you improve your reading and writing.
+There is a free English Speaking Club designed to help you practice spoken English and StudyWISE is a free online resource designed to help you improve your reading and writing.
 For more help with your English, see these language development resources.

 - Where can I get help with finding a job?